-Students who chose to eat a snack outside of their scheduled lunch period are free to bring a fresh fruit or vegetable, or other items from the list provided from home – under the following conditions.
+Students who chose to eat a snack outside of their scheduled lunch period are free to bring fresh fruit or vegetable, or other items from home – under the following conditions.

 - Snack time is a classroom option, and students who do not comply with this policy will be asked to discontinue bringing snacks.

 - Fruits and vegetables are highly encouraged as a healthy snack.

 - Any plastic silverware necessary to consume the snack should be provided from home.